Ahelios/Ahelios/README.md

 I'm Arturs, a software developer with experience in building responsive applications, working with REST APIs, and Node.js.

-🚀 Currently, I'm tipping my toes into GO and Next.js.
+🚀 Currently, I'm tipping my toes into GO and PHP.

 🔍 Fun fact: I also have experience in manual and automation QA jobs.